devanshmayatra/email_ingestion/README.md

 Email & PDF Ingestion App

 📌 Project Overview
-This application allows users to configure email accounts (IMAP, Gmail API, Outlook/Graph API) and automatically retrieve emails with PDF attachments.
+This application allows users to configure email accounts (IMAP) and automatically retrieve emails with PDF attachments.
 It stores email metadata in a PostgreSQL database using Prisma and downloads PDFs to a local folder.

 ---